Wholesale Real Estate Taxes: Learn Exactly How To File In 2025

 The Wholesaler’s Assignment

 With wholesaling real estate taxes, the typical situation involves an “assignment of contract” where the wholesaler doesn’t own the property.
-Instead, real estate wholesalers assign property via contract between the property/homeowner and end buyer, usually cash real estate investors.
+Instead, real estate wholesalers assign property via contract between the property/homeowner and the end buyer, usually cash real estate investors.

 This end buyer assumes the right to purchase the named property for a fee.
 This wholesaler receives the assignment fee as payment.